SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language

-Since we focus on SELECT-FROM-WHERE queries, in practice, the framework can parse and process all the SQL dialects.

-ANTLR parsed queries are imported into the DisCoPy \cite{Felice_Toumi_Coecke_2021}, which is a Python library for computing with monoidal categories.
-We have written an intermediate layer between the ANTLR modules and DisCoPy.
-The intermediate layer maps the abstract parse tree produced by ANTLR to a DisCoPy diagram which is the main format used to represent grammars in our work.
-If we can construct a DisCoPy diagram, the construction itself proves that the result is a monoidal category defined in Definition \ref{def:monoidal_category}.
-The intermediate layer also performs the typing for the monoidal context-free grammar category.
-The mapping and technical details can be viewed on GitHub \cite{SQL2Circuits_Github}.

-The context-free grammar category we build from the SQLite grammar has types and production rules.
-Types and rewriting rules have similar naming in the system, but they are considered differently in the rewriting process.
-For example, our framework implements a \texttt{binary-expression} production rule which inputs two expressions of type \texttt{expr} and a keyword having a type \texttt{binary\_expression}.
-The output of the production rule is an expression of type \texttt{expr}.
-In other words, we express the rule as

-The concrete meaning of this rule is that we apply the binary expression to the two expressions.
-For example, the binary expression can be AND, OR, or equality ''=''.

-To test and demonstrate the context-free grammar diagram construction, we parsed and processed the queries in the join order benchmark \cite{Leis_Gubichev_Mirchev_Boncz_Kemper_Neumann_2015}.
-The diagrams can be viewed on GitHub \cite{SQL2Circuits_Github} as images or as serialized JSON files.
-The serialized diagrams will be the input for the next transformation phase.
-We invite the reader to input their own SQL queries and view the diagrams.
+This is integrated into the standard Python package to calculate with category theory: DisCoPy \cite{Felice_Toumi_Coecke_2021}, which we use to create, store, and manipulate the categories introduced in this work.
+DisCoPy is strongly connected to quantum and tensor computing, enabling easy transformation between different abstractions.